Your rent

 Missing payments

 Payments might take a while to reach your rent account, depending on your method of payment.
-For example, bank standing order, Post Office and Paypoint payments can take up to 5 working days to appear in your rent account.
+For example, bank standing order, Post Office and PayPoint payments can take up to five working days to appear in your rent account.

-If you have made a payment and you are concerned that you can’t see the payment in your rent account statement, you can email us at housing.rents@hackney.gov.uk. or call us on 0208 356 3100.
+If you’ve made a payment but can’t see it on your rent statement, email us at housing.rents@hackney.gov.uk or call using the contact details at the bottom of this page.
 We’ll need the following information to help us locate the payment:

 • receipt reference or copy of receipt